Corionis/ELS/artifacts/document/ideas.md

  * -v : Validate collections files only then exit

 Log Levels: TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.

-The simplest command line would be just the -p and -s options.

 The -k option applies to the Provider.
-Subscriber .volmonger files are not involved in a run.
+Subscriber volmonger.json files are not involved in a run.

  * RULES OF COMMAND-LINE OPTIONS, in no particular order: